hamzeen/demo-angular-springboot/README.md

 # Demo: Angular inside Spring Boot project

-this repo serves and angular front-en from a Spring Boot project.
+this repo serves an Angular front-end from within a Spring Boot project.

 ## 1. Running the Project